Lildel81/Graceful-Living-Web-Application/readme-Oanh/readme.md

 ---
 ## 💬  Client Feedback
-> Client would like the ability to swap out images and testimonials on the site.
+> Client would like the ability to swap out images and testimonials on the site.<br>
-> Requested a pre-application form for her clients before booking appointments.
+> Requested a pre-application form for her clients before booking appointments.<br>
-> She wants a database to store contac information from client inquiries for future email outreach.
+> She wants a database to store contac information from client inquiries for future email outreach.<br>

 ---
 ## 🙏 Acknowledgements